spectrafnsys/OGFN-Launcher-for-free/README.md

-# Im leaking this launcher because this guy is a skid!
+# Im leaking this launcher because this guy is a skid! and i may have uploaded the folder wrong but it doesnt matter anymore

 # Star the repo!!